Solicitation for Phase 1: The New American Legion Bridge I-270 Traffic Relief Plan

 Statement of Qualifications

-On July 17, 2020, the Maryland Department of Transportation (MDOT) and the Maryland Transportation Authority (MDTA) announced a shortlist of highly qualified private-sector teams eligible to respond to a Request for Proposals (RFP) to be the developer of I-495 & I-270 P3 Program Phase 1: American Legion Bridge I-270 to I-70 Relief Plan.
+On July 17, 2020, the Maryland Department of Transportation (MDOT) and the Maryland Transportation Authority (MDTA) announced a shortlist of highly qualified private-sector teams eligible to respond to a Request for Proposals (RFP) to be the developer of I-495 & I-270 P3 Program Phase 1: New American Legion Bridge I-270 Traffic Relief Plan.

 The Phase 1 Developer will be a strategic partner to provide preliminary design, stakeholder engagement, and other predevelopment activities that will ultimately lead to designing, building, financing, operating and maintaining managed lanes in Phase 1.